Application Delivery manages configurations for your Google Kubernetes Engine (GKE) workloads declaratively with Git. It allows you to:

 - Application repository

 The application repository stores application configuration files in kustomize format.
+You find the expected version of

 When a user makes a configuration change, they create a